 The Economic Cost of COVID‑19 Fatalities in 2020

 The high human cost and loss of life due to COVID-19 is tragic and staggering.
-Few people have remained untouched by the disease in one way or another, with over 6.7 million US cases.
-As of October 27, the coronavirus had contributed to the death of more than 225,000 people in the United States.
+Few people have remained untouched by the disease in one way or another, with over 20 million US cases.
+As of the end of 2020, the coronavirus had contributed to the death of nearly 345,000 people in the United States.
 While the suffering and hardships imposed by these losses are incalculable and the primary concern, the economic consequences cannot be ignored.

-Although most of the fatalities have occurred among older age groups, The Perryman Group estimates that 2020 fatalities will cause a loss of more than 600,000 job-years (a person working for a year) over time.
-As these direct losses flow through the economy in the coming years, the cumulative effects include declines of approximately $200 billion in gross domestic product, $122 billion in personal income, and two million job-years (including multiplier effects).
+Although most of the fatalities have occurred among older age groups, The Perryman Group estimates that 2020 fatalities will cause a loss of more than 750,000 job-years (a person working for a year) over time (using the lower range of CDC estimates).
+As these direct losses flow through the economy in the coming years, the cumulative effects include declines of approximately $246 billion in gross domestic product, nearly $151 billion in personal income, and 2.5 million job-years (including multiplier effects).